Thelma White: Return to Hollywood

-Death
+Personal life

+In Hollywood circles, Thelma White was known more for her private life than her on-camera abilities.
+She was married three times, first to radio star Claude Stroud (one of the Stroud twins) for five years, then a brief marriage to Max Hoffman Jr. Her final marriage, to actor and costume designer Tony Millard, lasted for several decades.

-White's third husband, Tony Millard, died in 1999.
-She had no children and died of pneumonia in the Motion Picture and Television Hospital on January 11, 2005, at age 94.
+Millard died in 1999.
+She had three children and died of pneumonia in the Motion Picture and Television Hospital on January 11, 2005.
 She was the last surviving cast member of Reefer Madness.